fidelity/kraan/docs/dev-guide.md

 If the `VERSION` is not set `master` is used.
 The REPO will default to `docker.pkg.github.com/fidelity/kraan` which only users with privileges on the `fidelity` organization will be able to push to.
 However if you fork the Kraan repository then the default will be `docker.pkg.github.com/<org/user you forked to>/kraan`.

 ## Releases
-The offical releases use docker hub reporistory: kraan/kraan-controller.
+The offical releases use docker hub repository: kraan/kraan-controller.
 The 'master' tag will be contain a version of kraan built from the master branch.
 Release versions will be deployed to this repository for public use.

 Helm Charts are deployed to github pages so can be accessed via repo: kraan https://fidelity.github.io/kraan/